3 Strategies to Prevent Colorectal Cancer in Patients

 Regular screening for colorectal cancer is essential for detecting precancerous polyps or early-stage cancer when treatment is most effective.
 Screening methods include colonoscopy, fecal occult blood tests (FOBT), fecal immunochemical tests (FIT), and stool DNA tests.

 A FIT screening can be performed at home.
-It is an at-home diagnostic test that detects concealed blood in the stool.
+It is an at-home health test that detects concealed blood in the stool.
 In comparison to alternative tests, FIT boasts superior accuracy and yields fewer false positives.
 Health plans can offer FIT screenings to members to improve colorectal cancer outcomes and meet the colorectal cancer screening requirement for HEDIS

 Talk with Ash Wellness about closing care gaps for health plans with FIT screening programs.